SoftInstigate/restheart-website/features.md

                     Extend RESTHeart via <strong>Plugins</strong> to <strong>transform</strong>, <strong>check</strong> and <strong>intercept</strong> requests and responses, executes <strong>hooks</strong> after a request completes and implement <strong>Web Services</strong>.
                 </div>
                 <div class="bs-callout bs-callout-info">
-                    Plugins makes RESTHeart one of the most effective development platform with the majority of API available out-of-the-box and a simple way adding custom business logic.
+                    Plugins makes RESTHeart a complete development platform, with an out-of-the-box RESTful data persistence API and a simple extension mechanism to implement custom business logic in Java.
                 </div>
                 <div>
-                    Creating a plugin is as simple as implementing a java interface and copying the jar in the <i>plugins</i> directory
+                    Creating a plugin is as simple as implementing a Java interface and copying the resulting JAR file in the <i>plugins</i> directory
-                    <span class="small">(simplified deplyment available form RESTHeart Platform v5)</span>
+                    <span class="small">(simplified deployment option available starting from RESTHeart 5)</span>
                 </div>
             </div>
             <div class="d-flex w-100 justify-content-end">